If you would like to support this site, please consider Donating.

 A very well presented and informative book on herbs from around the globe.
 Plenty in it for both the casual reader and the serious student.
 Just one main quibble is the silly way of having two separate entries for each plant.

 ].
-The tree also has a very valuable timber.
+The tree also has a very valuable timber that is widely exported.
 With its impressive flowering display, the tree is often cultivated as an ornamental plant in tropical areas[

 302